sevvalse/LeetCodePractice/README.md

 # LeetCodePractice

 - This repository contains my solutions to various LeetCode problems.
-- Solutions are organized by programming language (currently Python and more to come).
+- Solutions are organized by programming language (currently Python and Java).